-three percent that rises to 15 percent or higher in individuals over the age of 80.11 As shown in Fig. 2, the crude mortality rate for COVID-19 in its first months is similar to that of the 1918 influenza pandemic and of measles, but far lower than the deadlier recent outbreaks of MERS, Ebola, SARS, and lower still than the truly devastating historical toll of smallpox, which had an average case fatality rate of 30 percent (Ellner, 1998).
+In its April 14, 2020 COVID-19 Strategy Update, the World Health Organization note that 40 percent of those infected experience moderate disease, including pneumonia, and 15 percent experience severe disease.
+They cite a crude clinical case fatality rate of over three percent that rises to 15 percent or higher in individuals over the age of 80.
+As shown in the left-hand panel of Figure 1, the crude mortality rate for COVID-19 in its first months is similar to that of the 1918 influenza pandemic and of measles, but far lower than the deadlier recent outbreaks of MERS, Ebola, SARS, and lower still than the truly devastating historical toll of smallpox, which had an average case fatality rate of 30 percent (Ellner, 1998).9

 This rich historical spectrum of pandemic severity, in turn, demonstrates that both mild and severe diseases impact the economy, albeit in very different ways.
 For instance, the eradication of hookworm in the U.S. South-a disease which is not fatal, but which primarily causes lethargy and anemia-improved returns to schooling, educational attainment, and incomes in areas with high prior infection rates, but did little to change to overall demographic, economic, or institutional structure (Bleakley, 2007).
-For contrast, the Black Death and other pre-modern outbreaks of plague, which had extraordinarily high death tolls, fundamentally reshaped the global economy through their effects on population size and demographic structure.
-12 In this context, COVID-19's wide scale and relatively low lethality will surely have a bearing on the scope, magnitude, and timescale of damages.
+For contrast, the Black Death and other pre-modern outbreaks of plague, which had extraordinarily high death tolls, fundamentally reshaped the global economy.10 In this context, COVID-19's wide scale and relative mildness will surely have a bearing on the scope, magnitude, and timescale of damages.
 As we will see in later sections, it suggests that we might ultimately expect to see the greatest harm only in the long run, with widespread generational scarring arising from short-run morbidity and economic disruptions.

-2.1.4.
-Population immunity and novelty
+II.a.4.
+Population Immunity and Novelty

 The novelty of a pandemic virus contributes to its potential for destruction: it takes time to identify a new disease, understand key features of its epidemiology, develop treatments and vaccines, and achieve a degree of population immunity.
-In the meantime, everyone represents a potential disease vector and a potential victim.
+In the meantime, everyone represents a potential victim.
 As a novel coronavirus, COVID-19 struck a population with neither natural nor acquired immunity: wherever the virus spread, it had the potential to be devastating.
-With little immediate means of preventing, testing for, or treating it, some of the only short-run mitigation strategies available have been relatively brute-force ones such as lockdowns and border closures.
-Consequently, economic shutdowns-resulting both from official government actions and from individuals taking actions to avoid exposure-have been widespread, leaving no major economies or populations spared.
+With everyone theoretically at risk of transmitting the disease, and with little immediate means of preventing, testing for, or treating it, the only short-run mitigation strategies available were relatively brute-force ones such as lockdowns and border closures.
+Consequently, economic shutdowns were widespread, leaving no major economies or populations spared.